-The African-American Male Initiative (AAMI) from the University System of Georgia, also referred to as GT-PRIME at Georgia Tech, is an Institute- and state-supported program to provide academic resources, motivation, mentoring, and leadership training to increase the enrollment, performance, and graduation of black males at Georgia Tech.
+The African-American Male Initiative (AAMI) from the University System of Georgia, also referred to as GT-PRIME at Georgia Tech, is an Institute- and state-supported program to provide academic resources, mentoring, and leadership training to increase the enrollment, retention, graduation, and career placement of black males at Georgia Tech.

 AAMI is designed around five dimensions of development: Purpose and Ambition, Identity Bonding, Mentoring and Modeling, Visionary Leadership, and Social Engagement.
 The program provides a uniquely critical service for the Georgia Tech community.
 Retaining innovative talent is a global priority to meet the demands for a culturally diverse, technologically-enhanced, and environmentally responsible society.

 When AAMI was launched at Georgia Tech in 2011, the average GPA of black males was 2.62, compared to the non-black male average GPA of 3.2.
 In 2014, the average GPA of the AAMI freshman cohort was 3.43, compared to the non-AAMI black freshmen male average GPA of 3.04 and non-black freshmen male average GPA of 3.40.

 We meet these aims through culturally responsible freshmen orientation programs, peer/alumni mentoring, tutorials, resource support, and professional/identity development.
 AAMI has employed targeted initiatives for African-American males that have aligned with an overall increase in AAMI participants’ academic performance.